MoniPar/tailors_thimble/README.md

 ## Overview

 Tailor's Thimble is a responsive mobile-first build website.
 It is compatible with all current major browsers.
 The website is built for educational purposes, using Bootstrap and the Django Framework.
 It gives users the ability to register for an account, add their requirements in their profile and schedule appointments with the Master Tailor.
-It includes user authentication and full CRUD functionality on appointments.
+It includes role-based permissions and full CRUD functionality on appointments.

 [Back To Top](#table-of-contents)